amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

     Aspect ratio: 4:3
     Stereo mix: 50%

-- If you want internet connectivity, you also need to set "UART Mode" to "PPP" on the "System" settings page (press right after opening the OSD).

 - Add the following recommended core overrides to MiSTer.ini (these settings are further explained in the "Video Modes" paragraph):